hydra3333/vpy_slideshow/README.md

 # vpy_slideshow
 ### a python/vapoursynth script consumed by ffmpeg
+### to produce an .mp4 slideshow from images and video clips.

 It works, after a fashion.
-As an example.
+As an example only.

 But don't use this as it's a terrible hack-up of good stuff proivded by __AI__ in thread
 https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio